 GREG WHITT

 GREG WHITT facilitates workshops and retreats designed to connect people to one another and to the world around them.
-He studied holistic lifestyle practices in graduate school through the Transformative Leadership and Social Change program at the Maryland University of Integrative Health.
-His studies focused on wisdom traditions to benefit modern society and these support his work leading interactive and experiential education programs.
+He’s interested in ontological design: creating a life that in turn creates us.
+He studied holistic lifestyle practices in graduate school, with a focus on wisdom traditions to benefit modern society.
+This supporst his work leading interactive and experiential education programs for others.

 Greg is an award-winning teaching artist and edutainer.
 He has received four competitive professional development grants from the United Arts Council of Raleigh and Wake County.
-In 2011 he studied folkloric music in Cuba, visiting both Havana and Matanzas.
-In 2015 he again traveled to the Caribbean, this time to study Garifuna drumming in Hopkins Village, Belize.
+In 2011 he studied folkloric music in Cuba.
+In 2015 he again traveled to the Caribbean, this time to study Garifuna drumming in Belize.
 In 2018 Greg received funding to purchase specialized instruments to meet the ever-growing need for wellness drumming in healthcare settings.
 In 2022, he wrote a collection of essays to share accessible music-based wellness practices for these crazy times.

-In his youth, Greg was active as a scouter and member of Alpha Phi Omega national service fraternity where he developed strong values of selfless service to others.
-He spent eight years in the US Air Force as both police officer and paralegal, then worked ten more in higher education at NC State University.
-Greg has been leading facilitated interactive rhythm experiences since 2002.
+Greg grew up in rural Orange County, near Hillsborough, North Carolina.
+In his youth, he was active as a scouter and member of Alpha Phi Omega national service fraternity where he developed strong values of selfless service to others.
+He holds two A.A.S. degrees from the Community College of the Air Force, a B.A. in Communication from NC State University, and a graduate certificate in Transformative Leadership & Social Change from the Maryland University of Integrative Health.
+Greg was a non-commissioned officer the US Air Force, where he served eight years as both police officer and paralegal.
+He worked ten more in higher education at NC State University.
+While there he began leading facilitated interactive rhythm experiences in 2002.
 He founded the still-strong Raleigh Drum Circle community group then, and launched Drum for Change as a full-time business in 2009.

 Since 2004 Greg has been affiliated with the Drum Circle Facilitators Guild, an international membership association committed to professionalism in the industry.
-He currently serves as their Executive Director.
+During those years he served as their Treasurer, President, and Executive Director and is presently on their advisory board.
 Greg joined the North Carolina Storytelling Guild in 2021 and currently serves on their board of directors.
 He tells a mix of folk stories and travel adventures to convey life lessons from people far and wide.
-In 2022, Greg was appointed to the City of Raleigh Arts Commission.
+In 2022, Greg was nominated by the mayor and appointed by city council to the City of Raleigh Arts Commission.

 Greg's happy place is near the sea, surrounded by great music, his sweetheart Annelies nearby, and a tasty beverage in hand.